lb3361/gigatron-lcc/README.md

 There is substantial work needed on the libraries

-* stdio
 * malloc (there is already support to collect a heap)
 * printf (but you can printf when using -map=sim)
 * transcendental functions in libm
-* writing to the gigatron screen
-* reading lines with a pluggy keyboard.
 * adding more gigatron SYS stubs

 The compiler could also be improved